 - The first is a telehealth appointment with a medical provider.
 This appointment will be completed virtually and will be billed to your insurance.

 - The second is the sample collection appointment.
 This appointment will be completed at one of our drive-through testing stations.

 Every effort will be made to schedule both appointments on the same day.
-Test results typically take 48 hours, however, our laboratory is expediting first responder tests so we expect the turnaround will be even quicker than usual.

 We are here for you!